 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 |

-// Create a query for search string query = "Select CustomerID,ContactName FROM Alachisoft.NCache.Samples.Data.Customer WHERE $Tag$ = ?"; // Use QueryCommand for query execution var queryCommand = new QueryCommand(query); queryCommand.Parameters.Add("$Tag$", "VIP Customers"); // Executing Query ICacheReader reader = cache.SearchService.ExecuteReader(queryCommand); // Read results if result set is not empty if (reader.FieldCount > 0) { while (reader.Read()) { // Get the value of the result set string customerID = reader.GetValue<string> ("CustomerID"); string contactName = reader.GetValue<string>("ContactName"); Console.WriteLine($"Customer '{contactName}' having ID '{customerID}' is a VIP Customer."); } } else { Console.WriteLine($"No VIP Customers found"); } |
+// Create a query for search string query = "Select CustomerID,ContactName FROM Alachisoft.NCache.Samples.Data.Customer WHERE $Tag$ = ?"; // Use QueryCommand for query execution var queryCommand = new QueryCommand(query); queryCommand.Parameters.Add("$Tag$", "VIP Customers"); // Executing Query ICacheReader reader = cache.SearchService.ExecuteReader(queryCommand); // Read results if result set is not empty if (reader.FieldCount > 0) { while (reader.Read()) { // Get the value of the result set string customerID = reader.GetValue ("CustomerID"); string contactName = reader.GetValue("ContactName"); Console.WriteLine($"Customer '{contactName}' having ID '{customerID}' is a VIP Customer."); } } else { Console.WriteLine($"No VIP Customers found"); } |

 Using Tags give the user a high level of relevancy with each specific type.
-To know the other CRUD operations offered by Tags, please refer to the NCache documentation.
+To know the other CRUD operations offered by Tags, please refer to the NCache Documentation.

 Cache Data Categorization via Named Tags

-A cached object may be given multiple Named Tags, via a list, which may then be used to retrieve the item.
+A cached object can be assigned multiple Named Tags, via a list, which may then be used to retrieve the item.
 Each named tag has two parameters: a key that is a string representing the tag’s name and a value that is any primitive type.
 For example, you can assign Named Tags to items based on their price range or availability.
 Calling the tag name and value will cause NCache to return all the stored items that have the specified named tag when you need to get all the items with that tag.

-1 2 3 4 5 6 7 8 9 |
+1 2 3 4 5 6 7 8 9 10 |

 // Creating a Named Tags Dictionary var namedTags = new NamedTagsDictionary(); // Adding Named Tags to the Dictionary where Keys are the names of the tags as string type and Values are of primitive type namedTags.Add("VIP_Membership_Discount", 0.10); // Setting the named tag property of the cacheItem cacheItem.NamedTags = namedTags; cache.Add(customerKey, cacheItem); |

-When an item is added to the cache with the Named Tags, you can easily retrieve it through the SQL query.
+When an item is added to the cache with Named Tags, you can easily retrieve it through the SQL query.
 In the following example, the user wishes to see all of the customers who have a 12% VIP membership discount.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 |

-// Create an SQL Query with the specified criteria string query = "SELECT CustomerID,ContactName FROM Alachisoft.NCache.Samples.Data.Customer WHERE VIP_Membership_Discount = 0.12 "; // Use QueryCommand for query execution var queryCommand = new QueryCommand(query); // Executing the Query ICacheReader reader = cache.SearchService.ExecuteReader(queryCommand); // Read results if the result set is not empty if (reader.FieldCount > 0) { while (reader.Read()) { // Get the value of the result set string customerID = reader.GetValue<string>("CustomerID"); string customerName = reader.GetValue<string>("ContactName"); Console.WriteLine($"Customer '{customerName}' with ID '{customerID}' has VIP membership discount."); } } else { Console.WriteLine($"No VIP members found"); } |
+// Create an SQL Query with the specified criteria string query = "SELECT CustomerID,ContactName FROM Alachisoft.NCache.Samples.Data.Customer WHERE VIP_Membership_Discount = 0.10 "; // Use QueryCommand for query execution var queryCommand = new QueryCommand(query); // Executing the Query ICacheReader reader = cache.SearchService.ExecuteReader(queryCommand); // Read results if the result set is not empty if (reader.FieldCount > 0) { while (reader.Read()) { // Get the value of the result set string customerID = reader.GetValue("CustomerID"); string customerName = reader.GetValue("ContactName"); Console.WriteLine($"Customer '{customerName}' with ID '{customerID}' has VIP membership discount."); } } else { Console.WriteLine($"No VIP members found"); } |

 Conclusion